WillJDunn/a-team/README.md

 -- as board_id, the user_id of the user that created the board, and is_admin = True (1)
 -- Also inserts into table statuses.
-The inserted rows include each row from the default_statuses -- table along with the board_id created in this procedure CALL add_board( project_id INT, board_name VARCHAR(45),
+The inserted rows include each row from the default_statuses -- table along with the board_id created in this procedure -- The following parameters cannot be null: project_id, board_name CALL add_board( project_id INT, board_name VARCHAR(45),